 Although the above often cause accidents even between smaller passenger vehicles, when a truck accident occurs, the consequences are even direr.
 Due to the size and weight of commercial trucks, even the smallest careless act can result in serious injuries and/or wrongful death.

 Who Is Liable For A Truck Accident?

-Before filing a truck accident claim for compensation, you must determine which party was liable for the crash.
-This aspect of truck accident claims is much more difficult than in car accident claims.
+Before filing a truck accident lawsuit for compensation, you must determine which party was liable for the crash.
+This aspect of truck accident lawsuits is much more difficult than in car accident claims.
 A number of parties may be liable for your accident, and they are as follows: